neomjs/neo/resources/data/deck/learnneo/pages/GuideEvents.md

 ### As a view method

 You can also use the `up.` qualifier to specify a method in the component's parent view.
-Like the in-line syntax above, using `up.` might be convenient for simple event handlers, or when you simply haven't gotten around to definining a view's controller.
+Like the in-line syntax you saw above, using the `up.` syntax might be convenient for simple classees, or when you simply haven't gotten around to defining a view's controller.

 <pre data-neo>
 import Container from '../../../../src/container/Base.mjs';
-import Button from '../../../../src/button/Base.mjs';
+import TextField from '../../../../src/form/field/Text.mjs';

 class MainView extends Container {
     static config = {